edwardezs/windows-service/README.md

 Process stopped
 ```

-If the child process crashes, it attempts to restart it reporting the reason of crash:
+If the child process crashes, attempts to restart it reporting the reason of crash:
 ```json5
 Process started
 {"level":"info","time":"2024-05-26T13:35:03+03:00","message":"Starting server"}